Choose a Service

 A Grandparentage DNA test confirms or excludes the biological relationship between grandparents and their grandchild.
 We offer our grandparentage test for two grandparents and one grandchild for just $399.
-Your results will be ready between 5-7 working days starting from the moment we receive your DNA samples at our laboratory.
+Your results will be ready between 5-7 working days starting from the moment that our partner laboratory receives your DNA samples.

 Avuncular DNA testing is carried out between an uncle/aunt and an alleged niece or nephew.
 Avuncular testing begins from just $349 for the testing of two people.
 Our DNA test results will be ready in just 5-7 working days.
 The lab cannot perform this test if the aunt / uncle is NOT a full sibling to the alleged father in question.

 Do you need to establish the paternity of a child but are unable to carry out a paternity test?
 In such cases, a genetic reconstruction test is a great way of establishing paternity without the need to directly include the father’s DNA sample.